 Canada is huge, and it has plenty of opportunities for the right job.
 If you are a UK citizen, then you can stay for up to two years.
 You will have access to the wonderful attractions of the next-door neighbour America.

 This is a great option for those looking for a shorter working day.
 The Australian economy is booming quite large, so it is a great time for those wanting to work overseas.
 The jobs are high paying and plentiful.
-You won’t get bored with the sandy beaches, the open spaces and the tropical reefs.
-Healthcare, media, sales and marketing are popular choices along with those more traditional holiday working gigs like farming and fruit picking.
-Australian recruitment services and employers are fans of personality testing and psychology so you might need to do these tests for an interview. the basic working hours are mostly 8/9 until around 4pm which give you more time to do things afterwards.
-There is also the opportunity of living and working as a live in nanny.
-Being a live in nanny offers you the opportunity to provide nanny services whilst experiencing everyday life in Australia.
+You won’t get bored with the sandy beaches, the open spaces, and the tropical reefs.
+Healthcare, media, sales, and marketing are popular choices along with those more traditional holiday working gigs like farming and fruit picking.
+Australian recruitment services and employers are fans of personality testing and psychology so you might need to do these tests for an interview. the basic working hours are mostly 8/9 until around 4 pm which give you more time to do things afterward.
+There is also the opportunity of living and working as a live-in nanny.
+Being a life in a nanny offers you the opportunity to provide nanny services whilst experiencing everyday life in Australia.
 Many tourists choose to take care of children overseas but it is best to make sure you legally can do it before making the move.

 Wanting a complete change of scenery?
 Then this is the perfect spot for you.
 There is a working holiday program that is for both students and graduates, but it does only run for six months.
-Singapore is a big financial centre of the world and it is one of the best places to get some work experience if you want to work among the tech or finance industry.
-English is a common spoken language and you get to travel around southeast Asia also.
+Singapore is a big financial center of the world and it is one of the best places to get some work experience if you want to work in the tech or finance industry.
+English is a commonly spoken language and you get to travel around southeast Asia also.